First posted in 2015.

 For those determined to “break into advice” I wish you good luck on your journey.

-JohnstonGreer has been operating as a recruitment agency in the Financial Advisor market since 2006 and if you would like to get in touch please call 0131 292 0777 or email email@example.com.
+JohnstonGreer has been operating as a recruitment agency in the Financial Advisor market since 2006.
+If you would like to get in touch please call 0131 292 0777 or email firstname.lastname@example.org.